Rybens92/llama-installer/README.md

 - `-n, --dry-run` - Show what will be installed without installing
 - `-u, --update` - Update existing binaries (alias: `--force`, `--upgrade`)
 - `--check-only` - Only check available versions and exit
+- `--install` - Install this script to `~/.local/bin/llama-installer` for global use

 ## Supported Platforms